Board Game Session Reports and Why I Like to Write Them

 I’ve mentioned the web site BoardGameGeek on this blog already.
 It’s a fantastic resource for board gamers, with a vast database of every board game ever created, past, present and future.
 By “future” I mean announced but not yet published titles, not that the web site has time travel capabilities!

-It’s also an online community where board gamers review, discuss, clarify rules, and share their experiences with board games.
-So as well being as a resource for information about games, it is like a social media site for board gamers, albeit in the older forum-based format from the early web.
+It’s also an online community where board gamers review, discuss, clarify rules for, and share their experiences with board games.
+So as well as being as a resource for information about games, it is like a social media site for board gamers, albeit in the older forum-based format from the early web.
 If you go to my user profile, you can check out content I have uploaded, as well as see our entire board game collection.

 One kind of content I really enjoy is the Session Report.
 This is a post linked to a board game (each board game has its own page and forums) that is about a session playing the game.
 Typically it would be about one play of the game, though I suppose one could write about playing the game multiple times in one report.